riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 `LD_BIND_NOW` is set in which case the GOT entries are populated by the dynamic linker before the executable is started.
 Lazy resolution of GOT entries is intended to speed up program loading by deferring symbol resolution to the first time the function is called.

-The first entry in the PLT occupies two 16 byte entries:
+For the small and medium code models, the first entry in the PLT occupies two 16 byte entries:

 ```
 1:   auipc  t2, %pcrel_hi(.got.plt)